BrianSong/JayPath/README.md

 ## Problem Statement

-> Write a few sentences that describes the problem you are trying to solve.
-In other words, justify why this software project is needed.

 Choosing what courses to take for a coming semester and not knowing how to plan ahead for successful graduation can be stressful.
 The problem is further complicated by all kinds of restrictions on course scheduling, including considering different prerequisites and spring/fall offerings.
 Students need a personalized course planning system recommending which courses to take each semester that is tailored to his/her academic interests.

 ## Potential Clients
-> Who are affected by this problem (and would benefit from the proposed solution)?
-I.e. the potential users of the software you are going to build.

 Undergraduate students at Johns Hopkins University or newly enrolled students who are planning on completing a bachelor degree in computer science and want to explore various academic interests.

 ## Proposed Solution
-> Write a few sentences that describes how a software solution will solve the problem described above.

 A web-based application will be used to solve this problem.
 Our application takes inputs from users (e.g., major, year of study, courses already taken, areas of focus, expected graduation year) and aligns with the university’s graduation requirement and course offerings and information, and then it will use our built-in intelligence algorithm to find course schedules that fit best to the user's need and display each through a calendar view.

 ## Functional Requirements
-> List the (functional) requirements that software needs to have in order to solve the problem stated above.
-It is useful to write the requirements in form of **User Stories** and group them into those that are essential (must have), and those which are non-essential (but nice to have).

 ### Must have
 As a CS student, I want to specify my areas of focus/preference in my major, so that the relevant courses will be prioritized.